mcaledonensis/magic-key/README.md

 # Magic Key

-This module provides iPython integration and magics that allow exact, inexact and intellegent code execution.
+This module provides iPython integration and magics that allows code omissions.

+## Project status - Work In Progress

+Refactoring, may not run.

 ## Requirements